 But make sure you check the conditions of your funds before you do so.
 It might not be best to consolidate if you stand to lose benefits from some of your existing pensions, or would need to pay expensive charges for consolidating.

 If you're not sure about consolidating, it's best to speak to a financial adviser who can give you personalised recommendations.

 This will often depend on how long you see yourself contiuining to work, as well as changes to your personal circumstances.
 For example, family expenses might be decreasing as your kids grow up and perhaps you've even paid off your mortgage.

-If you have financial goals of longer than 10 years, retirement or inheritance planning or investing in stocks and shares could give you a better return than savings – though remember the value of your investment could go up or down.
+If you have financial goals of longer than 10 years, retirement or inheritance planning or investing in stocks and shares could give you a better return than savings.

 How should you invest in your 50s?

 For retirement planning or inheritance planning, protecting your existing capital should be as much of a priority as growing your capital through investing.
 Medium and lower risk investment funds could be a better way to do this, though as with all investments, they’re not risk free.